-Consideration Notes Assumptions An increase in energy system deployment and electrification will require expertise, education and awareness campaign coordination, and championship.
-Existing local community groups, utilities, and businesses are interested in leading and supporting energy system deployment and electrification efforts.
-Schedule - Operational in 2020 Audience(s) Public Utilities Businesses In which existing policies/ strategies/workplans can this action be embedded? - Strategic Plan Partners Utilities Local renewable energy generation businesses and suppliers Energy-focused local not for profit groups Provincial, regional, national and international energy organizations Local First Nations Resources required (besides funding) Staff time to sit on the board of the organization Staff time to participate in the organization's activities Partner organization time to establish and operate the organization Budget - Estimated \$250,000/year for staff and overhead costs Challenges Coordination of existing organizations and efforts in the energy and electrification areas Establishing start up funding Prioritization of a variety of energy system and electrification projects, campaigns, and outreach Next steps Convene the stakeholders in the related energy, electrification, and education fields to determine whether a new organization is needed or if an existing organization can take on increased mandate and responsibilities.
-If a new organization is needed, determine the co-op (or other) structure, membership, vision and goals Incorporate the new organization Secure start up funding, establish the board of directors, and hire staff Prioritize the organization's activities - Create workplans for the first energy and electrification projects KPIs & reporting frequency Annual membership Annual projects initiated and completed
+Consideration Notes Notes An ingresse in anargy system deployment and electrification will Assumptions An increase in energy system deployment and electrification will require expertise, education and awareness campaign coordination, and championship. - Existing local community groups, utilities, and businesses are interested in leading and supporting energy system deployment and electrification efforts.
+Schedule - Operational in 2020 Audience(s) - Public - Utilities - Businesses In which existing policies/ - Strategic Plan strategies/workplans can this action be embedded?
+Partners - Utilities - Local renewable energy generation businesses and suppliers - Energy-focused local not for profit groups - Provincial, regional, national and international energy organizations - Local First Nations Resources required - Staff time to sit on the board of the organization (besides funding) - Staff time to participate in the organization's activities - Partner organization time to establish and operate the organization Budget - Estimated \$250,000/year for staff and overhead costs Challenges - Coordination of existing organizations and efforts in the energy and electrification areas - Establishing start up funding - Prioritization of a variety of energy system and electrification projects, campaigns, and outreach Next steps - Convene the stakeholders in the related energy, electrification, and education fields to determine whether a new organization is needed or if an existing organization can take on increased mandate and responsibilities. - If a new organization is needed, determine the co-op (or other) structure, membership, vision and goals - Incorporate the new organization Secure start up funding, establish the board of directors, and hire staff - Prioritize the organization's activities - Create workplans for the first energy and electrification projects KPIs & reporting frequency - Annual membership Kris & reporting frequency - Annual membership - Annual projects initiated and completed - Annual projects initiated and completed